 - Your defensive act must be directed towards your attacker.
 You cannot attack a third party related to your attacker as a means of self-defence.

 - Your defensive action must be proportionate to the attack received.
-Therefore, when applying deadly force, the attack received must also be deadly in nature.
+Therefore, when applying deadly force, the attack received must also be deadly.
 For example, when somebody slaps you, you cannot shoot the person and claim it was self-defence.

-As an accused it is important to ensure that you are always legally represented in any criminal proceeding, because as an ordinary lay person you may not be well versed in terms of the Criminal Procedure Act 51 of 1977 which governs criminal proceedings.
+As an accused, it is important to ensure that you are always legally represented in any criminal proceeding, because as an ordinary layperson, you may not be well versed in terms of the Criminal Procedure Act 51 of 1977 which governs criminal proceedings.
 Nor would you have the insight as to the various options available to you regarding plea bargaining, diversion and other mechanisms to dispose of a matter efficiently and speedily.
-Should you find yourself accused of murder due to the fact that you shot and killed an intruder, you have a constitutional right to legal representation.
+Should you find yourself accused of murder because you shot and killed an intruder, you have a constitutional right to legal representation.
 Please do not hesitate to contact one of our experienced attorneys, who will assist and professionally represent you in a court of law.